Getting Started with Enterprise Policy Management

 Retrieving a policy's unique identifier

 When a policy is created via the API, the unique identifier for the policy will be provided in the slug_perm field in the response body.
-This identifier will be required for example if you need to update the policy, or add actions to it.
+This identifier will be required, for example, if you need to update the policy or add actions to it.
 This identifier can be retrieved by directly extracting it from the policy creation response (as in the example below):

 POLICY_SLUG=$(curl ... | jq -r '.slug_perm')

-Or alternatively the policy identifier can be retrieved via the orgs_policies_actions_list REST API method.
+Or alternatively, the policy identifier can be retrieved via the orgs_policies_actions_list REST API method.

 Step 3: Adding actions to a policy